A crash guide!

 How does career progression here work?

 In the absence of upwards promotions, we think of career progression as lateral skills and experiences gained.
-We are supportive of contributors attending conferences, taking courses, and buying books to chart their own learning curve.
-We’re also open to organising and investing in training and resources that contributors feel would be worthwhile, so do let People Ops know what you would like to see.
+We're open to organising and investing in training and resources that contributors feel would be worthwhile, so do let People Ops know what you would like to see.

 As visibility is very important, be sure to share your work often & participate in relevant discussions - including non-Status-owned platforms

 We haven’t had any formal performance management system in place in the past, and are still experimenting with how this looks in the new organisational structure.

 We want to nurture a culture of idea meritocracy here, and we feel an obligation to spend Status’s funds wisely (with our single biggest expense being salaries).
 If a core contributor is consistently underperforming (measured by low reputation/credibility) we’ll move to end the formal working relationship (but they are very much welcome to contribute to Status through bounties or community activities).

 In terms of regular salary/fee payments, we have entities allowing for employment contracts in Switzerland, Germany, and the UK.
 Core contributors outside those locations invoice us as independent contractors, and assume responsibility for their own compliance and taxation.

 Ask questions, be involved in discussions, share your opinion, try to communicate as much as possible